Quidditch (real-life sport): History

-Quadball was originally called Quidditch, and has its roots in the fictional Harry Potter sport of the same name.
-Before the name change, to denote the difference, the fictional sport uses the capitalised "Quidditch" whereas the sport played as per the IQA rules used the uncapitalised "quidditch".
+Quidditch has its roots in the fictional Harry Potter sport of the same name.
+To denote the difference, the fictional sport uses the capitalised "Quidditch" whereas the sport played as per the IQA rules uses the uncapitalised "quidditch".
 In April 2017 Oxford Dictionaries recognised "quidditch" as a word.

 The sport was created in 2003 at Nimbus 2003, a Harry Potter convention in Orlando, Florida, by Christopher Dickson, a convention staff member.
 It grew into its own distinct sport after ten publications of rulebooks.

 In 2007, the first Quidditch World Cup took place, won by Middlebury.
 Starting in 2008 there was a World Cup in the United States, where collegiate and community teams would compete.
 Canada often sent several Ontario or Quebec teams, and Australia, Mexico and France each sent a team once.
 In 2012, the IQA hosted the Summer Games, where five nations sent national teams.
 Two years later, the IQA hosted the Global Games, where the United States defeated Australia for the gold medal.
-There is now an IQA World Cup every two years, though the 2020 World Cup was cancelled and the 2022 World Cup was delayed until 2023.
+The World Cups, held every two years, are now handled by the Quadball version of the sport.

-The sport grew at universities in the United States, extending to Canada at McGill University and Carleton University in 2009.
+The sport grew at universities in the United States, extending to Canada at McGill University in 2009 and Carleton University in 2010.
 In 2010, UCLA became the first major university to create a permanent Quidditch pitch, sponsored by actor Matthew Perry.
 By 2015, there were teams in Australia, the UK, and France.
-This was followed by teams in Italy, Spain, Belgium, the Netherlands, Mexico, Argentina, and Brazil.
+This was followed by teams in Argentina (with teams such as Demacia's Dragons, Cumulus Nimbus), Italy, Spain, Belgium, the Netherlands, Mexico and Brazil.

+Establishment of Quadball

-In December 2021, US Quidditch and Major League Quidditch proposed changing the name of the sport, to distance themselves Rowling's views on transgender people, that have been criticized as transphobic, and to avoid a potential trademark dispute with Warner Bros.
+In December 2021, US Quidditch and Major League Quidditch proposed changing the name of the sanctioned sport, to avoid a potential trademark dispute with Warner Bros and to distance themselves from Rowling and her views on transgender people.
 Names suggested include "quidball", "quadball", "quickball", "quicker", "quidstrike" and "quadraball".
 In July 2022, the new name "quadball" was announced, which references the game's four balls and retains 'Q' as the first letter.
+The International Quidditch Association also adopted the name of "quadball" at this time.
+As of 2026, there are no officially sanctioned sporting bodies using the term "quidditch".